Karsai Nei Tsang

 What this work may support

-Karsai Nei Tsang may support improved space, mobility, and structural support in the pelvic region, along with increased circulation and detoxification of the sexual organs, contributing to more balanced functional organization.
+Karsai Nei Tsang may support improved space, mobility, and structural support in the pelvic region, along with improved circulation and a clearer functional relationship with the reproductive organs, contributing to more balanced functional organization.

 In some cases, by supporting tone and continuity within the pelvic tissues, the practice may also be relevant in situations related to a tilted or descended uterus, which can be associated with concerns such as incontinence, particularly later in life.
-Through specific manipulation of the lower abdomen, this womb lifting practice aims to support the realignment of the reproductive organs.
+Through specific manipulation of the lower abdomen, the work may support a gradual realignment of the reproductive organs and improved tone in the surrounding structures.

 Effects are not standardized or guaranteed and vary depending on the individual and the timing of the work.